liamcervante/terraform-stacks-identity-tokens/azure/README.md

 To execute this configuration you will need to give Terraform access to the relevant Azure account.
 Refer the [following](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure) terraform provider docs to authenticate with Azure.

-Once the Terraform configuration has been applied you should save the following from your Azure account:
+Once the Terraform configuration has been applied you should save the following from your terraform output:

-1. `Tenant ID` of the Azure AD/Microsoft Entra ID service.
+1. `tenant_id` of the Azure AD/Microsoft Entra ID service.
-2. `Application (client) ID` of the registered application created by this terraform setup.
+2. `client_id` of the registered application created by this terraform setup.
-3. `Subscription ID` of your Azure account.
+3. `subscription_id` of your Azure account.

 **Warning**
 The `Contributor` role assignment is just used as an example.
 This is not recommended for production workloads.